tensorflow/swift/docs/ParameterOptimization.md

 ## Introduction

-The concept of parameter update is crucial for implementing general machine learning optimization algorithms.
-This document explains the concept of parameters and parameter update, shows how TensorFlow (graph mode) and PyTorch handle parameter update, and describes the current design for Swift.
+The concept of parameter optimization is crucial for machine learning algorithms.
+This document explains the concept of parameters and parameter optimization, shows how TensorFlow (graph mode) and PyTorch handle parameter update, and describes the current design for Swift.

-### Parameters and optimizers
+### Parameters and optimization

 Machine learning models are data structures with mutable properties called parameters.
 Machine learning optimizers "train" models by applying an algorithm (e.g. stochastic gradient descent) to update the parameters of a model.